 2. Make tapioca balls

 This part takes the longest but it’s pretty straightforward and not hard to make.

 Boil water and add tapioca balls.
 They’ll start to float to the surface in a couple of minutes — at this point, cover and cook.
 Stir every once in a while.
 Strain tapioca balls.

 If you’re using a different brand of tapioca balls from what I’m using, follow the directions on the packaging.

-So easy.
-No need for any matcha bowls or bamboo whisks or hot water.
+Tea Sommelier’s Tip: Shaking cold water and matcha is the easiest and best way to make iced matcha.
+No need for any matcha bowls, bamboo whisks, or hot water.
 It creates perfect, clump-free matcha each and every time.